queenisabaer/friendventure/README.md

 </details>

-### Automated Testing NEEDS UPDATE
+### Automated Testing
-Originally, automated tests (e.g. with jest and unittes) were planned.
+Originally, automated tests (e.g. with jest) were planned.
+A first setup was created.
 Unfortunately, I did not have enough time in this version to perform the corresponding tests.
 However, this is intended for future versions.
-Examples of automated tests:
+Examples of automated tests: <br>
-- Ensure wish list and wish list item models are correctly defined and behave as expected.
-Test relationship between them.
+- Ensure navbar elements behave as expecte - depending on whether the user is logged in or not
 - Verify that forms handle data correctly
-- Ensure views return the correct pages in project
+- Ensure routes return the correct components in project
-- Test CRUD operations on wish list
+- Test CRUD operations on FriendVenture and Comment
-- Test rendering of components like wish list details
-- Test adding and removing items from the wish list.
 - Test opening and closing modals
 - Test error handling for failed requests